 Requirements to Donate Eggs

 Being female isn’t the only requirement to sell your eggs.
-The requirements for egg donor is actually quite a long list.
-In general, you should be:
+The requirements for egg donors actually comprise quite a long list:

 - Between the ages of 21 and 31